t-mart/mousehole/README.md

 - `MOUSEHOLE_STATE_DIR_PATH`: _(Default `/srv/mousehole`)_ The directory where
   the service will store its data.
 - `MOUSEHOLE_USER_AGENT`: _(Default `mousehole-by-timtimtim/<version>`)_ The
-  user agent to use for requests to MaM.
+  user agent to use for requests to MAM.
 - `MOUSEHOLE_CHECK_INTERVAL_SECONDS`: _(Default `300` (5 minutes))_ The interval
   in seconds between checks.
 Checks are done locally before talking with MAM.
 - `MOUSEHOLE_STALE_RESPONSE_SECONDS`: _(Default `86400` (1 day))_ The number of